 • Length: 5 days

-• Prerequisites: Must be excellent machine piecer, must be practiced at cutting freehand, must have taken Improvisations: Let's Experiment!, must be ready for intense study
+• Level: Very advanced (must be excellent machine piecer, must be practiced at cutting freehand, must know how to engineer complex structure using machine-piecing, must be ready for intense study)

 • Sewing machine used

+This workshop will concentrate on LARGER BACKGROUNDS & MULTIPLE GROUNDS with a much sparer use of FIGURES, both primary and secondary.
+Students will become more sensitive to the placement of figures on such grounds.
+The INTENT is to strengthen one’s eye to evermore beautiful spacing which is that “allusive tension” that makes any composition so much stronger.
 Composition will be explored using the principles of figure/ground.
-Figure/ground is loosely described as positive/negative or the relationship of figure or motif or subject matter or configuration(s) on a background or ground.
+Figure/ground is loosely defined as positive/negative or the relationship of figure or motif or subject matter or configuration(s) on a background or ground.

-Students will produce small studies built around color and value and dynamic spacing as they progress through timed design exercises emphasizing figure/ground relationships.
 All compositions will be done using solid colors (commercial or hand-dyed), direct freehand cutting, and machine-piecing.
-It will be vitally important that each student come prepared with an excellent choice of colors and values (light to dark of those colors) as some exercises will bed dependent on value usage.
+It will be vitally important that each student come prepared with an excellent choice of colors and values (light to dark of those colors and flat and glowing) as most exercises will be dependent on value usage.

 Water Spray Bottle